fruegger/aoc/README.md

 ```
 that's neat i is the index, s is the value at that position ... also works for maps, arrays.

-* What are the names of the commonly used packages and functions I need ?
+* What are the names of the commonly used packages, functions and restaurants I need ?
 .. come on now; go find them.

 ---
 ### Day 2
-I have a strong feeling that I'm moving in circles ...
+Strolling around Go Town, I have a strong feeling that I'm moving in circles ...
 Things are definitely repeating : time to define a module.
-goLang does not let you define more than one package in the same folder;
+Go does not let you define more than one package in the same folder;
 so I just defined a module, which is nothing else thah a collection of packages.

 Also I moved some code I'd use over and over in a common package.

-The odd thing to remember, is that everything Capitalized is public, all smallcase is private : go figure ( :laughing: ).
+The odd thing to remember, is that everything Capitalized is public, all smallcase is private : Go figure ( :laughing: ).

 ---
 ### Day 3
+What a wonderful morning!
+I wonder if I should travel by regex or just walk today.

 I will not use regex again, they are evil, i will not ....
 ... and then again ... but, NO, really no; i will not use regexes if it kills me.

-And, what's more: a fabulous opportunity for a trip along memory lane... oh, well, maybe somebody else's memory
+And, what's more: this is a fabulous opportunity for a trip along memory lane... oh, well, maybe somebody else's memory
 if I'm completely honest.
 Be it as it will: it's hard to use up more lines of code to attack this otherwise quite scantily solvable puzzle than
 to write a full fledged character-per-character reading state machine... all hand crafted, beautifully wasteful and awesomely overcomplicated.